 ‘Networked Heritage’ (2016) – fieldwork research, analysis and copywriting: Networked Heritage

 Heart of Glass – ‘A Modest Proposal’ Development Plan and Forward Strategy (2016) – strategy and copywriting – Heart of Glass

 ‘Citizens & Inclusive Growth’ (2017) – fieldwork research, analysis and copywriting: Citizens & Inclusive Growth

-Fittingly for this event, I was delighted to be invited by Gerry Proctor and the brilliant team at Engage to join a panel of superb Liverpool women (all colleagues and friends!) and an equally brilliant Leeds panel in a two-part, trans-Pennine conversation to consider how our respective cities could delight us.
+Fittingly for this event, I was delighted to be invited by Gerry Proctor and the brilliant team at Engage to join a panel of superb Liverpool women and an equally brilliant Leeds panel in a two-part, trans-Pennine conversation to consider how our respective cities delight us.
 Delivered virtually and in the confines of (the first) …

-It was great to spend a year back in Manchester, based at the MIAHSC (Manchester Institute of Arts, Health and Social Change) office at Manchester Metropolitan University (MMU) at MIAHSC and working collaboratively with colleagues from the GM Mayor’s Office, GM Culture, GM Health & Social Care Partnership and Health Innovation Manchester to co-develop Greater Manchester’s response to the emerging national ‘Creative Health’ agenda.
-There is so …
+It was great to spend a year back in Manchester, based at the MIAHSC (Manchester Institute of Arts, Health and Social Change) office at Manchester Metropolitan University (MMU) and working collaboratively with colleagues from the GM Mayor’s Office, GM Culture, ‘Live Well, Make Art’, GM Health & Social Care Partnership and Health Innovation Manchester.
+My …

 Caution: One of these performances includes singing